Native Ads

 Representation of the native ad template in the bid request

-• Fields that are required or recommended.
+• Assets that are optional or required.

 • Dimensions for images, logos, and app icons.